nilsine/Roempro/README.md

 ### Rails 3

+After installing the gem, run the rails generator to populate the `config` and `config/initializers` directories

+    $ rails g roempro:install

-1. Set up the configuration in *config/roempro.yml*
+Set up the configuration in `config/roempro.yml`

-2. Use it in your code.
+    production:
+        url:      path_to_oempro_api
+        username: oempro_user
+        password: oempro_password

+This will set up a default configuration use by Roempro.

 **Don't forget to restrict the permitions on the file.**